ipdk-io/k8s-infra-offload/docs/setup.md

 For InterfaceType, it needs to be `sriov` for SRIOV since it defaults to `cdq`.

-arp-mac: The arp-mac needs to be configured.
+arpmac: The arpmac needs to be configured.
 This should be the MAC of the interface the user wants to configure as the ARP-proxy gateway.
 This is the address of the interface which is given to the arp-proxy namespace using the `scrips/arp_proxy.sh` script mentioned in